 After graduating Summa Cum Laude with Honors from Illinois State University, she taught special education for 4.5 years in a rural Illinois public school district.
 Upon leaving the profession full-time, she continued to substitute teach occasionally for her former school district.

 Chelsie lives in Central Illinois with her family.
 She currently serves on her local school board.

-Bobby Sylvester is the Director of School and Community Partnerships at Empower Illinois, where he works with schools from Rockford to Belleville (and everywhere in between) to implement and advocate for policies that serve the communities and their children.
+Bobby Sylvester is the Executive Director for Community and Government Relations at Empower Illinois, where he works with schools from Rockford to Belleville (and everywhere in between) to implement and advocate for policies that serve the communities and their children.